Man found shot following two-vehicle collision near Downsview Park: police

 Officers were called to the area of Stanley Greene Boulevard and Downsview Park Boulevard at around 1:05 p.m. for reports of a crash involving two vehicles.

-Police say one of the vehicles fled the area before officers arrived.

-A male victim was located with a gunshot wound and taken to hospital with non-life-threatening injuries, according to police.
+A male victim who was one of the drivers was found with a gunshot wound and taken to hospital with non-life-threatening injuries, according to police.

+The second driver was also taken to the hospital with non-life-threatening injuries.

+Police say a third vehicle that wasn’t involved in the collision fled the scene.

 ^sm